llafuente/language-spec/preprocessor-and-metaprogramming.md

 *Semantics*

-This macro will repeat current line for each value sent.
+This macro will repeat current line for each text sent.

+*Constraints*

-If two line repeater are found in the same line both must have the same number of values because both will be expanded at the same time.
+1. If two line repeater are found in the same line both must have the same number of values because both will be expanded at the same time.

 *Example*